What You'll Learn

 Call them fibs, whoppers or straight-up untruths: However you label them, kids are likely to lie somewhere along the way.
 While a younger child may conjure up an elaborate tale about how she couldn’t possibly have kicked a younger sibling, older kids may flat-out lie about doing their homework.

-Sometimes the onset of lying is sudden and intense, reports Matthew Rouse, PhD, a clinical psychologist at the Child Mind Institute.
+Sometimes the onset of lying is sudden and intense, reports Matthew Rouse, PhD, a clinical psychologist.
 “It’s a new thing where they were pretty truthful most of the time before and then suddenly they’re lying about a lot of stuff,” he says.
 This, of course, is concerning to parents.
 But if caregivers can understand why kids lie and be prepared to deal with the issue, the truth can come out.

 Why kids lie